 TL;DR: My name is Daniel Libatique, I'm a Classics professor and researcher, and my primary interests lie in Ovid, gender politics, narratology, and digital humanities.

 As a Classicist, my research generally focuses on speech, silence, and the hierarchies of power that those concepts create.
 My main interests include Ovid and Augustan poetry, gender and sexuality, narratology, Sophocles and Greek drama, performance and reception theory, and Digital Humanities.
-I have an article published in Classical World (109.1, 2015) on Medea in Ovid’s Metamorphoses and a note in Classical Quarterly (68.2, 2018) on Sophocles’ Tereus frr.
+I published articles in Classical World (109.1, 2015) on Medea in Ovid’s Metamorphoses and in New England Classical Journal (47.1, 2020) on Cremutius Cordus in Tacitus’ Annals and a note in Classical Quarterly (68.2, 2018) on Sophocles’ Tereus frr.
 588 and 583.
-I have been invited to give talks at colleges in the Northeast including BU, Wellesley, and Holy Cross on the theme of Ovid in the #MeToo era, and I’ve also presented papers at conferences from the graduate to faculty and regional levels on the meter of the Pervigilium Veneris; Salmacis, Tereus, Philomela, Procne, and Medea in Ovid’s Metamorphoses; Tecmessa and speech and silence in Sophocles’ Ajax; the Proclamation Speech in Sophocles’ Oedipus Tyrannus; Cremutius Cordus in Tacitus’ Annals; and Ovid’s appropriation of Euripides’ Iphigenia myth in Tristia 4.4.
+I have been invited to give talks on topics such as Ovid in the #MeToo Era and the Weaponization of Ancient Sexuality in Aeschines’ Against Timarchus at various colleges and universities including BU, Wellesley, Holy Cross, Brandeis, and the University of Minnesota, and I’ve also presented papers at conferences from the graduate to faculty and regional levels on the meter of the Pervigilium Veneris; Salmacis, Tereus, Philomela, Procne, and Medea in Ovid’s Metamorphoses; Tecmessa and speech and silence in Sophocles’ Ajax; the Proclamation Speech in Sophocles’ Oedipus Tyrannus; Cremutius Cordus in Tacitus’ Annals; and Ovid’s appropriation of Euripides’ Iphigenia myth in Tristia 4.4.

 Please feel free to use the navigation bar to the left (or at the top on mobile devices) to learn more about my publications, talks, courses taught, or other academic endeavors.
 If you are a current student, you can also find links to the course websites above under Courses!